Indian white-eye

-The Indian white-eye (Zosterops palpebrosus), formerly the Oriental white-eye, is a small passerine bird in the white-eye family.
+The Indian white-eye (Zosterops palpebrosus), formerly the Oriental white-eye, is a small species of passerine bird in the white-eye family.
 It is a resident breeder in open woodland on the Indian subcontinent.
 They forage in small groups, feeding on nectar and small insects.
 They are easily identified by the distinctive white eye-ring and overall yellowish upperparts.
-The range previously extended eastwards to Southeast Asia, Indonesia and Malaysia but when the taxa in these regions were assigned to other species, the English name was changed.
+The range previously extended eastwards to Southeast Asia, Indonesia and Malaysia.
+Their name was recently changed due to previous members of Zosterops palpebrosus in Southeast Asia being renamed to a new species, making the Indian White-eye a more geographically accurate term for this species.

 Taxonomy

 The Indian white-eye was described by the Dutch zoologist Coenraad Jacob Temminck in 1824 from a specimen collected in Bengal.
 He coined the binomial name Sylvia palpebrosa.
-The English and scientific names refer to the conspicuous ring of white feathers round the eyes, palpebrosus being New Latin for "having prominent eyelids", from the Latin palpebrae "eyelids".
+The English and scientific names refer to the conspicuous ring of white feathers round the eyes, palpebrosus being Neo-Latin for "having prominent eyelids", from the Latin palpebrae "eyelids".

 The English name of this species was changed from "Oriental white-eye" to "Indian white-eye" to more accurately reflect the geographic range following the reorganisation of the taxa with the introduction of Hume's white-eye (Zosterops auriventer), the warbling white-eye (Zosterops japonicus) and Swinhoe's white-eye (Zosterops simplex).